ksalzke/work-on-omnifocus-plug-in/README.md

 3. **Schedule work for a future date.** (Only shown if my [Scheduling plug-in](https://github.com/ksalzke/scheduling-omnifocus-plugin) is also installed) This prompts the user to select a date and 'schedules' the next repetition of the 'work on' task for that date.

 4. **Mark as complete.** This marks the parent task/project as complete.

+5. **Stop working on.** This marks the task complete then removes subsequent repetitions.